What is a Deputyship Order?

 However, if they have only one type of Lasting Power of Attorney (for example, covering financial decisions but not covering health and welfare decisions), you may need to get a Deputyship Order covering the other type of decisions.
 Speak to us if you are in any way not sure about this.

 The fact that someone has bad days does not automatically bar them from making a Lasting Power of Attorney.
 This may be the case in the earlier stages of dementia.
 Section 3 of the Mental Capacity Act says that if you need to present certain information in a particular way so that the person understands it (and that might include presenting it on a particular ‘good’ day) this is acceptable.
 Further, Section 3(3) of the Act shows that the fact that someone might sometimes be forgetful is not a bar to them making an Lasting Power of Attorney.
+Speak to us and we will be able to advise.

-Read more: Do I need a Deputyship Order for my mother?
+- Do I need a Deputyship Order for my mother?

 From the blog: